-During the last few months of “Trade Show Season”, a common question we were asked was “Once my safety data sheets are updated will you monitor them and replace them with new SDSs on an ongoing basis?”
+During the last few months of “Trade Show Season”, a common question we were asked was “Once my safety data sheets are updated will you monitor them and replace them with a new SDS on an ongoing basis?”

 The answer is No and here is why:

 - You Can Do It Cheaper

 - We Help You Manage Your Hazards

 One of our clients said it best when he described why he chose SDS RiskAssist to help with his chemicals management system – “I knew I had to keep a piece of chemical safety because if I contracted it out, I would lose control of it!”

 You buy chemicals based on their benefits.
 Ie: faster drying paints, stronger glues, expandable foams, etc. If you never consider the associated hazards of these chemicals, will workers use the chemicals safely?
 Will the chemicals be stored properly?
 Will the containers and remnants be disposed of appropriately?
 These are questions to check when you purchase your chemicals, not after the fact.
 And you can only check if you look at the SDS before you buy.